 shaking his head.

 17 I will scatter them as with an east wind before their enemy.

-18 Then they said, “Come!
-Let us devise plans against Jeremiah; for the law will not depart from the priest, nor counsel from the wise, nor the word from the prophet.
-Come, and let us ruin him with slander, and disregard his words.”
+18 Then some said, “Come!
+Let us devise plans against Jeremiah, for the law will not depart from the priest, nor counsel from the wise, nor the word from the prophet.
+Come, and let us ruin him with slander and disregard his words.”

 19 Pay attention to me, Lord,